USDAForestService/fs-cloud-gov-migration/README.md

 ## User provided services
 The [user provided services a cloud foundry feature](https://docs.cloudfoundry.org/devguide/services/user-provided.html) to help manage external 3rd party services.
 This ecosystem makes heavy use of them in order to manage the credentials of integrated services.

 These user provided services are parsed as environment variables in a vcap-constant file in both the [platform definitions](https://github.com/18F/fs-open-forest-platform/blob/dev/wiki/development/environment-variables.md) and [middlelayer services](https://github.com/18F/fs-open-forest-middlelayer-api#environment-variables).
-While each repsortoriy will give a better indication of the services use, here are some of the expected values and how to generate them.
+While each repository will give a better indication of the services use, here are some of the expected values and how to generate them.

 [For more on why we use then instead of environment variables](https://github.com/18F/fs-open-forest-platform/blob/dev/docs/development/environment-variables.md#required-environment-variables).